University of Kent

 The University of Kent (UNIKENT) is a traditional UK University with a strong research ethos across all Schools and subjects.
 The Intelligent Interactions Engineering Research Group has a wide range of competencies in the field of biometrics including the development of individual biometric modalities with particular expertise in signature, face and iris, multibiometrics, design for flexibility, the testing, evaluation and use of biometrics including accessibility issues, biometric technology standardisation and public education.

-Dr Richard Guest is a reader in biometric systems engineering and Deputy Head of Engineering at UNIKENT and a Fellow of the British Computer Society.
+Dr Richard Guest is a reader in biometric systems engineering and Deputy Head of Engineering at UNIKENT.
+Richard is a Fellow of the British Computer Society.
 His research interests lie broadly within image processing and pattern recognition, specializing in biometric and forensic systems, particularly in the areas of image and behavioural information analysis, standardization and document processing.
 His research work has involved substantial interdisciplinary collaboration and has directly contributed to the development of implementation policy and international standardisation.
 He is a UK Principal Expert to ISO/IEC JCT1 SC37.
 His research has received funding from the UK EPSRC, EU, charities and industry.
 He is the Project Coordinator of AMBER.

 Professor Farzin Deravi obtained his first degree in Engineering and Economics from the University of Oxford in 1981 and his M.Sc. in Electronic Engineering from Imperial College, University of London in 1982.
 From 1983 to 1987 he worked as a research assistant at the University of Wales, Swansea where he obtained his PhD and later joined the academic staff.
 In 1998 he joined UNIKENT where he is currently Professor of Information Engineering and Head of the School of Engineering and Digital Arts.
 He has chaired UNIKENT’s MSc programme in Information Security and Biometrics.
 He has supervised several PhD students to completion and acted as external examiner for research degrees both in UK and overseas.
 He is the Deputy Chair of the European Association for Biometrics and a Fellow of the Institution of Engineering and Technology.